calculix/CalculiX-Examples/RVE/PlaneOrtho1/README.md

 <img src="mesh.png" width="400"><img src="control.png" width="400">

-Compared to the less sophisticated [example](RVE/PlanarSlide), the model require only a fraction (a single layer) of the elements in x-direction and just one quarter of the section.
+Compared to the less sophisticated [example](RVE/PlanarSlide), the model requires only a fraction (a single layer) of the elements in x-direction and just one quarter of the section.

 ## Solving